Hangovers: Definition, Causes, Symptoms, Remedies, How Long It Last and How to Fix It

 A survey by Harburg and colleagues (1993) on the prevalence of hangovers found that approximately 75 percent of the subjects who drank to intoxication reported experiencing a hangover at least some of the time.
 Alcohol disrupts biological rhythms, and its by-products cause toxic effects, contributing to the overall feeling of illness.

-How Common Are Hangovers?
+How Common are Hangovers?

 Hangovers are extremely common among those who consume alcohol.
 A study by Swift, R., & Davidson, D. (1998), ‘Alcohol hangover: Mechanisms and mediators,’ Generally, the greater the amount and duration of alcohol consumption, the more prevalent the hangover, although some people report experiencing a hangover after drinking low levels of alcohol (i.e., one to three alcoholic drinks), and some heavy drinkers do not report experiencing hangovers at all.